starseclipseellipse

 AI and ML Marketplace Integration

-Google has introduced native integration between GCP Marketplace and Vertex AI, enabling ISVs to list AI models, fine-tuned LLMs, and ML pipelines directly on the marketplace.
-Buyers can deploy these offerings into their Vertex AI environment with a single click, and consumption is metered and billed through the marketplace.
-This integration creates a unique distribution channel for AI-native ISVs that is not yet matched by AWS or Azure's marketplaces.
+Google has introduced native integration between GCP Marketplace and Vertex AI.
+ISVs can list AI models, fine-tuned LLMs, and ML pipelines directly on the marketplace.
+Buyers deploy into their Vertex AI environment with a single click, and consumption is metered through the marketplace.

 Improved Partner and Channel Support

-GCP's channel capabilities have matured significantly, with the introduction of structured partner reseller workflows that more closely resemble AWS CPPO.
-Partners can now create customer-specific offers with custom pricing, and revenue distribution between ISVs and partners is handled through the marketplace's billing system.
-This reduces the friction that previously made GCP a less attractive platform for channel-driven sales.
+GCP’s channel capabilities have matured with structured partner reseller workflows that resemble AWS CPPO.
+Partners can create customer-specific offers with custom pricing, and revenue distribution is handled through the marketplace’s billing system.

 Procurement Workflow Improvements

-Google has streamlined the buyer procurement experience with features like multi-stakeholder approval workflows, purchase order integration, and improved invoice customization.
-These improvements address feedback from enterprise buyers who found the previous procurement experience less polished than AWS and Azure, and they remove a significant barrier to adoption for ISVs targeting large organizations.
+Google has streamlined the buyer experience with multi-stakeholder approval workflows, purchase order integration, and improved invoice customization.
+These improvements remove a significant barrier to adoption for ISVs targeting large organizations.

 Listing Requirements and Process

-Successfully listing your product on GCP Marketplace requires understanding Google's technical and commercial requirements, which differ from AWS and Azure in several important ways.
-The listing process involves three main phases: partner enrollment, technical integration, and commercial configuration.
+Successfully listing on GCP Marketplace involves three phases: partner enrollment, technical integration, and commercial configuration.

 Partner Enrollment

-Before listing on GCP Marketplace, you must join the Google Cloud Partner Advantage program.
-This involves creating a partner account, agreeing to the Partner Advantage terms, and completing the marketplace seller onboarding process.
-Depending on your product type and target market, you may also need to achieve specific partner designations or specializations that demonstrate technical competence with Google Cloud services.
+Before listing, you must join the Google Cloud Partner Advantage program.
+This involves creating a partner account, agreeing to Partner Advantage terms, and completing seller onboarding.
+Depending on your product type, you may also need specific partner designations or specializations.

 Technical Integration

-GCP Marketplace supports several deployment models, each with distinct technical integration requirements.
-SaaS products integrate through the Cloud Commerce Partner Procurement API, which handles subscription management, account provisioning, and entitlement verification.
-VM-based products use Compute Engine images published through the marketplace, with automated deployment and licensing.
-Kubernetes applications are packaged as Helm charts or Kubernetes Operator bundles and deployed to GKE clusters.
-Each model requires specific technical artifacts and testing procedures before your listing can go live.
+GCP supports several deployment models, each with distinct integration requirements.
+SaaS products integrate through the Cloud Commerce Partner Procurement API for subscription management and entitlement verification.
+VM-based products use Compute Engine images.
+Kubernetes applications are packaged as Helm charts or Operator bundles for GKE.

 Commercial Configuration

-Your listing's commercial configuration includes pricing plans, trial options, support commitments, and marketing content.
-GCP Marketplace requires ISVs to provide detailed product descriptions, documentation links, support contact information, and at least one pricing plan.
-You can configure multiple pricing plans to serve different buyer segments, including free tiers, trials, and enterprise plans with custom dimensions.
+Your listing’s commercial configuration includes pricing plans, trial options, support commitments, and marketing content.
+GCP requires detailed product descriptions, documentation links, support contact information, and at least one pricing plan.
+You can configure multiple tiers to serve different buyer segments.

 GCP Marketplace Listing Types and Requirements